jchoo157/reactForm/README.md

 - Toggle between user and organizations
 - Add rows for selected user
 - Select a merit from a dropdown menu
-- Select multiple rows which you can send or delete
+- Select multiple rows which you can send to an email or delete
-- Refresh page and still save state using local storage
+- Everything will persist on page refresh (except for the identification code)

 ## Tech Used